Sandra-Duarte/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+the first console will output the global varieble  let x = 10 and the secund console log it's indefined becouse the y it's not defined.

 ## Question 3